kanakasw/Sigmaflw_repo/README.md

 ### Features
 Sigmaflw can be used to monitor data transformation processes which are integrated with execution of KTR files in the background

-  - Process Management - Process can be created/ maintained inside Sigmaflw application, process execution can be scheduled at a particular time using cron expressions.
+  - Process Management - Process can be created/ maintained inside Sigmaflw application, process execution can be either executed manually or scheduled at a particular time using cron expressions.
 There is KTR file creation and setup that needs to be done as a pre-requisite before execution and monitoring can be triggered

   - User Management - There are two users for this application i.e. admin user and application user.
 Admin user can create user account and assign user as a owner to a process.
 One user can be an owner of one or more processes, and such user will be able to monitor the owned process' execution status, make changes to process definition